SpaceX calls off 1st launch attempt of giant rocket in Texas

 The company plans to use Starship to send people and cargo to the moon and, ultimately, Mars.

 On the eve of the launch attempt, cars, campers, RVs and even bicycles and horses jammed the only road leading to the launch pad, where the stainless steel rocket towered above the flat scrubland and prairie.
-Enthusiasts posed in front of the giant letters that spelled out Starbase at the entrance of the SpaceX complex, and in front of the rocket two miles farther down the road, which ended at the gulf.
+Enthusiasts posed in front of the giant letters that spelled out Starbase at the entrance of the SpaceX complex, and in front of the rocket two miles farther down the road, which ended at a beach on the Gulf of Mexico.

 On Monday, spectators were barred from the area, and instead packed a beach about six miles away on South Padre Island.